zvanderbosch/zvanderbosch.github.io/debris_monitoring.md

 # New Debris Candidate

 A newly discovered system exihibiting dips similar those seen in ZTF J0139+5245, but recurring on a slightly longer timescale of about 180-190 days.
 Currently investigating the nature of this object, but providing the ZTF DR11 and ongoing LCO observations here for those interested in monitorig the dip events.
-The midpoint of the next dip is expected around March 11th.

 Last Updated on **May 26th, 2022**